v-sbradley/bacx-pr/topics/tv-technical-videos.md

 Your contacts are Abhinav Dhankar (abdhanka) and Renee Wesberry (renwe).

-If you want to do a video for another area under BAG, here are your contacts:
+If you want to do a video for a different area under BAG, here are your contacts:

 **Product area**              | **Contact**                                                 | **Process**
 |----------------------------------|--------------------------------------------------------|----------------------|